-See Figure 3.2.46 on page 3.2.72.
+See Figure 3.2.46 on page 3.2.75.
 Use the up and down buttons to edit the output power (in 50 W increments, then press the accept (checkmark) button to save the change.
+Press the cancel (X) button to discard changes and return to the previous menu.